-We submitted our experience with MZT for publication and our paper appeared in the prestigious Fertility and Sterility Journal in 2009.
-We only had 4 cases of MZT in 374 Blastocyst transfer cases (1.57% incidence) as compared to no cases in those women receiving a day 3 ET (0/122).
+He submitted his experience with MZT for publication and the paper appeared in the prestigious Fertility and Sterility Journal in 2009.
+VCRM only had 4 cases of MZT in 374 Blastocyst transfer cases (1.57% incidence) as compared to no cases in those women receiving a day 3 ET (0/122).
 The pregnancy rates were significantly higher in those who received a blastocyst transfer (67.8%) (those are the best prognosis patients) as compared to 38% in those having a day 3 transfer.
 Such a low incidence of MZT should encourage good prognosis patients to proceed with blastocyst transfers to maximize their pregnancy rates and decrease the number of transferred embryos.

-To view our article please click here : Incidence of monozygotic twins in blastocyst and cleavage stage assisted reproductive technology cycles
+To view the article, please click here : Incidence of monozygotic twins in blastocyst and cleavage stage assisted reproductive technology cycles